Azure/azure-sdk-for-net/sdk/compute/Azure.ResourceManager.Compute/src/autorest.md

   VPN: Vpn
   NAT: Nat
   WAN: Wan
-  Ipv4: IPv4
+  Ipv4: IPv4|ipv4
-  Ipv6: IPv6
+  Ipv6: IPv6|ipv6
-  Ipsec: IPsec
+  Ipsec: IPsec|ipsec
   SSO: Sso
   URI: Uri
+  Etag: ETag|etag
   SSD: Ssd
   SAS: Sas
   VCPUs: VCpus
+  LRS: Lrs
+  ZRS: Zrs
   RestorePointCollection: RestorePointGroup # the word `collection` is reserved by the SDK, therefore we need to rename all the occurrences of this in all resources and models
   EncryptionSettingsCollection: EncryptionSettingsGroup # the word `collection` is reserved by the SDK, therefore we need to rename all the occurrences of this in all resources and models